Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 6. Select further groups until you have assigned all required groups.

 7. Click the [SAVE] button.
-Depending on the system settings, the user gets an email that informs him or her about the invitation.
+Depending on the settings, the user gets an email that informs him or her about the invitation.
 The email contains a button, with which the user can open the sandbox.

 ## Remove user from the main account